Zavy86/docker-course/topics/26-common-settings/README.md

 ---

-Let’s move on to log configurations.
+Let's move on to log configurations.
 Just like with volumes, we must pay close attention here to avoid ending up with a server filled with (often) useless text files.

 ```json